Smartproxy/Selenium/nodejs/README.md

 <img src="https://i.imgur.com/ALgnAQf.png">

-3. Download our example script accordingly to the WebDriver you are using, by using one of these commands:
+3. Download the example script according to the WebDriver you are using with one of these commands:

 *Firefox*